Achievable logoAchievable logo

 Agency vs. principal

-Financial firms like broker-dealers make money trading with the public in the secondary market.
-Depending on the security traded and their role in the market, financial firms may trade on an agency or principal basis.
+Financial firms like broker-dealers earn money by participating in secondary market trading.
+Depending on the security and the firm’s role in the market, a firm may trade on an agency basis or a principal basis.

 Assume a customer approaches a financial firm and wants to buy 100 shares of IBM stock.
-If the firm acts in an agency capacity, they work to match the customer’s order with another participant in the market.
+If the firm acts in an agency capacity, it works to match the customer’s order with another participant in the market.

-On any given day, thousands of trades occur in IBM, so it shouldn’t be difficult for the firm to find someone willing to sell 100 shares of IBM.
-Depending on the price and trade specifications requested by the firm’s customer, the trade goes through when the firm finds a seller meeting those specifications.
+On any given day, thousands of trades occur in IBM, so it’s usually not difficult to find someone willing to sell 100 shares.
+The trade is completed once the firm finds a seller who meets the customer’s price and other order specifications.

-When a firm matches an order on an agency basis, they collect a commission.
-In essence, a firm is acting as a middleman.
-You’ve probably heard of several different types of brokers in the world, all of which act in an agency capacity.
-For example, real estate brokers match buyers with sellers and charge a commission when a real estate transaction occurs.
-This is no different than how it works in finance.
+When a firm matches an order on an agency basis, it earns a commission.
+In this role, the firm is acting as a middleman.
+This is similar to other agency-based businesses you may already know.
+For example, real estate brokers match buyers and sellers and earn a commission when a transaction occurs.

-Firms acting in a principal capacity make money through mark-ups and mark-downs.
-You’ve heard of different types of dealers in the world, all of which act in a principal capacity.
-With a used car dealership, cars are bought from the public at prices lower than their market value.
-You may have experienced this yourself if you’ve sold your car to a dealership.
-When they buy your car below its market value, this is known as a mark-down.
-Next, the dealership attempts to sell the car at or above its market value, which is known as a mark-up.
-Essentially, dealers are trying to buy low and sell high, just like every other investor.
+Firms acting in a principal capacity earn money through mark-ups and mark-downs.
+This is similar to how dealers work in other markets.
+For example, a used car dealership buys cars from the public at prices below their market value.
+When the dealership buys your car below market value, that difference is a mark-down.
+The dealership then tries to sell the car at or above market value, which is a mark-up.
+In other words, dealers try to buy low and sell high.

 Here’s a video breaking down a practice question on this topic: